eggbe/hash-store/README.md

 ## Install
 Here's a pretty simple way to start using Eggbe/HashStore:

-1. Use [Composer](http://getcomposer.org) to add Eggbe/HashStore in your project:
+Step 1: Use [Composer](http://getcomposer.org) to add Eggbe/HashStore in your project:

 ```bash
 composer require eggbe/hash-store
 ```

-2. Configure the follow setting in your code:
+Step 2: Configure the follow setting in your code:

 ```php
 $HashStore = new \Eggbe\HashStore\HashStore([